-Delicate and decadent, these tangy Lemon Poppy Seed Muffins are studded with tiny black bits and coated in a sticky-sweet glaze that makes you come back for more . . . even after breakfast!
-Every bit as good as the ones from the bakery.
+Delicate and decadent, these tangy Lemon Poppy Seed Muffins-studded with tiny black bits and coated in a sticky-sweet glaze that makes you crave for more!

 The ingredients for making muffins and cupcakes are very similar – flour, sugar, eggs, fat.
 The difference is that muffins are usually made with oil and cupcakes usually call for butter.